aws-solutions-library-samples/guidance-for-designing-resilient-applications-with-amazon-aurora-and-amazon-rds-proxy/README.md

 * This solution can be deployed using a single main CloudFormation template located [here](/cfn).
 Both main.yml and main.json are functionally identical.
 This template takes roughly 30 minutes to deploy.
 * During deployment, this template will launch several additional CloudFormation StackSets to fully deploy the required resources.
 While you don't need to launch or modify these StackSets directly, the underlying templates have been included in this repo for your reference
 * Once deployed, the primary stack you launch will contain the following outputs:
-  * CloudWatchDashboardUrl - Cloudwatch Dashbaord to access application metrics
+  * CloudWatchDashboardUrl - CloudWwatch dashboard to access application metrics
-  * DemoDashboardUrl - The dashbaord to simulate user traffic and failover
+  * DemoDashboardUrl - The dashboard to simulate user traffic and failover
 * An email will be sent to the email ID provided during the CloudFormation stack setup, containing a temporary password.
 Use this temporary password to log in to the DemoDashboard.
 Upon first login, the portal will prompt you to change the password.

 ## Deployment Validation